interlockjs/interlock/docs/extensibility.md

 | Return value |  | Promise | object. |

-This Pluggable's definition can be found [here](../src/compile/index.js#L105-L120).
+This Pluggable's definition can be found [here](../src/compile/index.js#L123-L135).

 ## compile

-Performs and end-to-end compilation.
-Its return value is a promise that will resolve to the output of [buildOutput](#buildoutput).

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.
+Performs an end-to-end compilation.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |
 | Return value |  | Promise | Resolves to the compilation output. |

-This Pluggable's definition can be found [here](../src/compile/index.js#L128-L134).
+This Pluggable's definition can be found [here](../src/compile/index.js#L142-L150).

 ## compileModules

-This is an **asynchronous stream plugin**.
-This means that the function should return a stream that emits expected values.

-This Pluggable's definition can be found [here](../src/compile/modules/compile.js#L18-L120).
+This Pluggable's definition can be found [here](../src/compile/modules/compile.js#L15-L87).

 ## constructBundle

 The primary constructor.
 Given a set of options, construct Program AST to be emitted as JavaScript.

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |